stevenbenner/jquery-powertip/doc/README.md

 This is actually quite easy, you just tell PowerTip not to hook the default mouse and keyboard events when you run the plugin by setting the `manual` option to `true`, then use the API to open and close tooltips.
 While this is a bit more technical then just using the default behavior it works just as well.
 In fact, PowerTip uses this same public API internally.

-### Disable the event hooking
+### Disable event binding

-To disable the events that are normally attached when you run `powerTip()` just set the `manual` option to `true`.
+To disable binding of the events that are normally attached when you run `powerTip()` just set the `manual` option to `true`.

 ```javascript
 $('.tooltips').powerTip({ manual: true });
 ```

-Now PowerTip has hooked itself to the `.tooltips` elements, but it will not open tooltips for those elements automatically.
+Now PowerTip has initialized and set up the `.tooltips` elements, but it will not open tooltips for those elements automatically.
 You have to manually open the tooltips using the API.

 ### Building your own event handlers

-Here is an example of a click-to-open tooltip to show you how it's done:
+Here is an example of a manually implemented click-to-open tooltip to show you how it's done:

 ```javascript
 // run PowerTip - but disable the default event hooks